Skip to content

 There are three options:

-Option 1, which is available to anyone in the lemonade-sdk org: remove the runner's capability labels. - Workflows target runners by requesting capability labels like xdna2, vulkan, and rocm (see Runner Labels).
-Removing every capability label from a runner will drain it completely — no workflow will match. - To drain the runner for only one backend (e.g., take it out of ROCm jobs but keep it available for NPU jobs), remove just that one capability label. - Go to the runners page, click the specific runner in question, click the gear icon in the Labels section, and uncheck the capability labels you want to drain. - To reverse this action later, go back to the runners page, click the gear icon, and re-check the labels you removed.
+Option 1, which is available to anyone in the lemonade-sdk org: remove the runner's capability labels. - Removing lemon-prod from a runner will drain it completely — no production workflow will match, regardless of what other capability labels it carries. - To drain the runner for only one backend (e.g., take it out of ROCm jobs but keep it available for NPU jobs), remove just that capability label (e.g. rocm) while leaving lemon-prod in place. - Go to the runners page, click the specific runner in question, click the gear icon in the Labels section, and uncheck the capability labels you want to drain. - To reverse this action later, go back to the runners page, click the gear icon, and re-check the labels you removed.

 Option 2, which requires physical/remote access to the laptop: - In a PowerShell terminal, run Stop-Service "actions.runner.*". - To reverse this action, run Start-Service "actions.runner.*".